hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modules.md

 ![Diagram of Application Architecture](Networking)

-In that case our implementation is quite simple.
-Inside Networking we define the public protocol *and* we publicly define the Factory to produce it.
+In which case our implementation is quite simple.
+Inside Networking we define the public protocol *and* we publicly define the Factory that provides it.

 ```swift
 // Public Protocol